thomas-boom/ConvertBot/README.md

 git clone https://github.com/thomas-boom/ConvertBot.git
 ```

-2. Open SimpleMediaConverter.xcodeproj in Xcode (internal titles will be changed soon.)
+2. Open `ConvertBot.xcodeproj` in Xcode.
 3. Build and run the app on your Mac.

 ## Usage